by Robert Wilkinson

 "I'm Hurtin'" (1961)

 "Dream Baby."
 (1962)

 "Running Scared."
 (1961)

 Here’s a 13 minute Interview with Elvis Costello talking about Roy Orbison

-We'll close this birthday festival with the intense "I Drove All Night" music video, which definitely communicates the heat that the young are privileged to feel.
+We'll close this birthday festival with a song posthumously released that charted in 1992, the intense "I Drove All Night" music video, which definitely communicates the heat that the young are privileged to feel.

 Here are two special treats!
 First, from a long time ago, Roy Orbison singing Happy Birthday to one of his sons.

 And here’s an audio only clip of Bruce Springsteen singing Happy Birthday to Roy Orbison at a show just before Roy died.